DecisionsDev/odm-docker-kubernetes/authentication/Keycloak/README.md

     ```
     Where:
     - *changeme* is the fixed password to be used for the default truststore.jks file.
-    - *ECLIPSEINITDIR* is the Rule Designer installation directory next to the eclipse.ini file.
+    - *ECLIPSEINITDIR* is the Rule Designer installation directory where the eclipse.ini file is.

 4. Restart Rule Designer.